g8os/home/docs/grid/storagecluster.md

 NBD, abbreviation for Network Block Device, is the lightweight block access protocol used in a G8OS grid to implement block storage.

 A NBD Server actually implements the NBD protocol.
-For each virtual machine that needs block storage one NBD Server is required.

-Each of these NBD Severs, or volume driver servers, runs in a container, and depend on another container that implements the TLOG Server.
+For each virtual disk one NBD Server will be created.
+Each of these NBD Severs, or volume driver servers, runs in a separate container, and depends on another container that implements the TLOG Server.

 ![Architecture](block-storage-architecture.png)